Lin-jun-xiang/awesome-vscode-extensions/README.md

 <img src="img/2023-03-20-11-47-42.png" width="60%">

 ### Dev-Container
-* Using `Docker`, the entire development environment in vscode can run in the container, including editing, terminal, debugging, and executing .
+* Using `Docker`, the entire development environment inside vscode can run in the container, including editing, terminal, debugging, executing .

 * `Node.js`, `Python`, `Java`, etc. and other development tasks, only need to install `Docker` and vscode, no need to install the corresponding runtime and compiling software .